SeekingLight233/chatgpt-bookmarks/README.md

 ### Installation

-The store may take a few weeks to review.
-In the meantime, you can manually download and install it.
+The review process in the store may take some time.
+Meanwhile, you can proceed by enabling Developer Mode in Chrome Extensions and manually loading the unzipped files.

 ### Sync to notion config